ND Filters for Autel EVO Nano by FORFOCUS

 Main features

-• All Day Kit: FORFOCUS offers everything you from sunrise to sunset.
+• All Day Kit: FORFOCUS offers everything you need from sunrise to sunset.
 The ND kit consists of ND4, ND8, ND16, ND32, ND64, ND1000 filters;

 • Optics: High-quality optical glass;

-• Lightweight: Made of aviation grade aluminum alloy;
+• Lightweight: Made of aviation-grade aluminum alloy;

 • Compatibility: Autel Evo Nano and Evo Nano Plus